What I help with

 What I can help with

-I work with people carrying the impact of difficult or traumatic experiences — including childhood experiences, loss, accidents, relationships, and situations where they felt powerless or unsafe.
-I am trauma-informed in my approach, which means I work carefully and at your pace.
+I work with people affected by difficult or traumatic experiences, including childhood experiences, loss, accidents, relationships and situations where they felt powerless or unsafe.
+I am trauma informed in my approach, which means I work carefully and at a speed that feels manageable.
 You will never be pushed to go somewhere before you are ready.

 You do not need to have a clear narrative of what happened to begin.
 Sometimes the work starts with understanding how it lives in you now.